-As the cash economy continues to grow, cash jobs are becoming more popular in today’s economy.
+As the cash economy continues to grow, cash jobs are becoming more popular in today's economy.
 It can be beneficial to cash job seekers if they understand the pros and cons of cash jobs.
+Having a good understanding can help determine whether job seekers are willing to give up their benefits, such as retirement contributions or health insurance coverage.
+The article will discuss the pros and cons of cash jobs in the United States.

 What Are Cash Jobs?

-Cash jobs can be found online or through an employer that hires cash-paying employees.
+Under the table work can be found online or through an employer that hires employees for cash in hand work, often involving direct deposit arrangements or pay cash systems.
 Not all companies offer cash-paying positions, but if they do, it is usually at a lower salary than traditional jobs.
+Cash jobs, often offering more money compared to other job types, also known as unreported cash income (UBI).

 When Should Workers Be Paid in Cash?

 When you first start out, cash may be your greatest option for controlling expenditures.
-It’s also a smart idea for organizations that hire contractors rather than full-time employees to avoid paying Social Security and Medicare taxes, which may quickly pile up.
-Imagine you choose to pay an employee in cash without withholding any federal taxes.
-In that instance, as a business owner/manager/supervisor, it is your obligation to submit IRS form W-11 with your accountant so that the cash payment to the IRS may be recorded.
+It's also a smart idea for organizations that hire contractors rather than full-time employees to avoid paying Social Security and Medicare taxes, which may quickly pile up.

 The Benefits of Cash Jobs